-My last post on this blog was on August 3rd of 2017.
+My last post on this blog was on August 3rd, 2017.
 A lot has happened since then, which I will catch up on later this week (I intend to focus more on this blog, as it was such a positive outlet for me last year) – with one thing being that I started documenting my adventures in nature on Instagram.
-My account is the same as this blog – @anxietyandadventures (click here for a direct link), and I’ll be connecting the two as a way to share my explorations with others, write openly and passionately about the topic of mental health, and channel my creativity into something.
+My account is the same as this blog – @anxietyandadventures, and I’ll be connecting the two as a way to share my explorations with others, write openly and passionately about the topic of mental health, and channel my creativity into something.
 I’m excited about this online adventure I’m embarking on.

 Ok, enough updates (for now- that’s another post) – you want to know how to find that damn swing, right?

 We arrived in Malibu on a nice, foggy Sunday morning.
-We really had no plan for the day – we wanted to check out a beach or two, and find this swing.
-I had seen images of it on Instagram, and with nothing more than knowing it was in Malibu, I thought I could just wing it and find it day-of.
+We really had no plan for the day – we wanted to check out a beach or two and find this swing.
+I had seen images of it on Instagram, and with nothing more than knowing it was in Malibu, I thought I could just wing it and find it the day of.
 So that’s exactly what I did!

 After the Instagram user got back to me, he let me know that to get to the swing, you have to gain entry onto the grounds of a religious retreat called the Serra Retreat.
 Still not entirely sure what it is tbh (it seemed like a recovery center of some sort?
 I believe it was a Christian retreat, but again I’m not really sure).
 To get onto the grounds, there is a guarded gate you must get through.
 This swing is obviously way up in the hills, so there aren’t many (if any- I’m not aware of other access points) other routes you can take.
 We turned onto the road for the retreat, and upon seeing it was guarded, had to think on our feet.
 We spotted an “Open House” advertisement on the road and when we pulled up to the guard, asked about getting to the open house, and he let us right in.

-We had the place all to ourselves, enjoyed swinging, snapping awesome photos, and soaking in the incredible view.
+We had the place all to ourselves and enjoyed swinging, snapping awesome photos, and soaking in the incredible view.
 Seriously, one of the best views I’ve personally experienced.
 10/10 would recommend going here.